Horse-Shoe Trail: Route

 The Horse-Shoe Trail is traditionally described in the westbound direction.
 It begins in Valley Forge National Park and heads west, traversing historic battlefields from the Revolutionary War.
 After leaving the national park, the route follows a variety of rural roads, with some wooded and undeveloped segments.
-In northern Chester County, the trail passes through the Hopewell Big Woods and Welkinweir arboretum, and later reaches the Hopewell Furnace National Historic Site.
+In northern Chester County, the trail passes the Wharton Esherick Museum.
+It subsequently winds through the Hopewell Big Woods and Welkinweir arboretum, and later reaches the Hopewell Furnace National Historic Site.
 After entering Berks County, the trail follows a meandering route through French Creek State Park.
 After utilizing a rural road's overpass to cross Interstate 176, the trail proceeds through scenic farming areas in southern Berks County and northern Lancaster County with relatively little road walking.
 In this area it also passes through Middle Creek Wildlife Management Area.